-Telespazio's "Piero Fanti" Space Centre in Fucino (L'Aquila) has been active since 1963 and today, with its 170 antennas and 370,000 square metre, it is recognized as the first and most important "teleport" in the world for civilian use.
+Telespazio’s “Piero Fanti” Space Centre in Fucino (L’Aquila) has been active since 1963 and today, with its 170 antennas and 370,000 square metres, it is recognized as the first and most important teleport in the world for civilian use.

-Fucino hosts the Control Centre of the COSMO-SkyMed Earth observation satellite constellation and one of the Control Centres (GCC) that manage the European Galileo satellite positioning and navigation system.
+Fucino hosts the Control Centre and the Mission Centre of the COSMO-SkyMed Earth observation satellite constellation and one of the two Control Centres that manage Galileo, the European satellite positioning and navigation system.

-The Galileo Control Centre is an infrastructure of 5,000 square metres that ensures processing and distribution of the navigation signal to satellites and the quality of service delivered to end users.
-This Centre manages the orbit of the constellation's satellites and a network of about forty ground stations.
+The Italian Galileo Control Centre (GCC-I) is an infrastructure of 6.000 square metres that ensures processing and distribution of the navigation signal to satellites and continuous control of the quality of service delivered to end users.
+This Centre also manages the Galileo Data Dissemination Network (GDDN) which includes about fifty ground stations.